kamilburda/batcher/TRANSLATIONS.md

-# Export Layers - Translations
+# Batcher - Translations

-If you want to provide translations for Export Layers, it is recommended to use a translation tool such as [Poedit](https://poedit.net) for easier usage.
+If you want to provide translations for Batcher, it is recommended to use a translation tool such as [Poedit](https://poedit.net) for easier usage.

 ## How do I translate the plug-in?

-First, make sure you use the `gimp-export-layers.pot` file for the latest plug-in version.
+First, make sure you use the `batcher.pot` file for the latest plug-in version.
-Either use the .pot file in the `export_layers/locale` folder (inside the folder with the installed plug-in), or, if in doubt, [download the latest version](https://github.com/kamilburda/gimp-export-layers/blob/main/export_layers/locale/gimp-export-layers.pot).
+Either use the .pot file in the `batcher/locale` folder (inside the folder with the installed plug-in), or, if in doubt, [download the latest version](https://github.com/kamilburda/batcher/blob/main/batcher/locale/batcher.pot).

 ### Poedit